stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

   Whether the tramp steamer or the scream was first to gain attention, no one can say.
 Probably they were simultaneous, but it is of no use to calculate.
-The scream came from the Suydam stateroom, and the sailor who broke down the door could perhaps have told frightful things if he had not forthwith gone completely mad&mdash;as it is, he shrieked more loudly than the first victims, and thereafter ran simpering about the vessel till caught and put in irons.
+The scream came from the Suydam stateroom, and the sailor who broke down the door could perhaps have told frightful things if he had not forthwith gone completely mad--as it is, he shrieked more loudly than the first victims, and thereafter ran simpering about the vessel till caught and put in irons.
-The ship&rsquo;s doctor who entered the stateroom and turned on the lights a moment later did not go mad, but told nobody what he saw till afterward, when he corresponded with Malone in Chepachet.
-It was murder&mdash;strangulation&mdash;but one need not say that the claw-mark on Mrs. Suydam&rsquo;s throat could not have come from her husband&rsquo;s or any other human hand, or that upon the white wall there flickered for an instant in hateful red a legend which, later copied from memory, seems to have been nothing less than the fearsome Chaldee letters of the word &ldquo;LILITH&rdquo;.
-One need not mention these things because they vanished so quickly&mdash;as for Suydam, one could at least bar others from the room until one knew what to think oneself.
+The ship's doctor who entered the stateroom and turned on the lights a moment later did not go mad, but told nobody what he saw till afterward, when he corresponded with Malone in Chepachet.
+It was murder--strangulation--but one need not say that the claw-mark on Mrs. Suydam's throat could not have come from her husband's or any other human hand, or that upon the white wall there flickered for an instant in hateful red a legend which, later copied from memory, seems to have been nothing less than the fearsome Chaldee letters of the word  "LILITH ".
+One need not mention these things because they vanished so quickly--as for Suydam, one could at least bar others from the room until one knew what to think oneself.
 The doctor has distinctly assured Malone that he did not see   IT.
 The open porthole, just before he turned on the lights, was clouded for a second with a certain phosphorescence, and